Sandyman/monguscate/README.md

 Monguscate
 ==========

-Simple tool for obsfucating ObjectID used by MongoDB
+Simple tool for obsfucating ObjectID used by MongoDB.

 Use this utility to obfuscate ObjectID issued by MongoDB when you use them in your API.
 It's always a good idea not to expose anything to the outside world, and this helps you keep your IDs a bit more secure.

+This is the first incarnation of the module.
+I am planning on making it more flexible, e.g., by allowing to pass in your own "value to xor with", or even to pass in your own functions for xor() and swap().

 ## Installation